-The list could go on and on but by now I’m sure we’ve grasp the general concept.
+The list could go on and on but by now I’m sure we’ve grasped the general concept.

 IP comes into play.

 As stated earlier, an IP address is unique in each network.
-An example of a private IPv4 address is 172.16.5.122, 18.104.22.168, etc. This is not article on how IP works so I’m not spending time talking about IP classes, Subnetting, Public and Private IPs, etc. but for the sake of the article knowing that an IP address is the unique identification of an host in an IP network will suffice.
+An example of a private IPv4 address is 172.16.5.122, 184.108.40.206, etc. This is not an article on how IP works so I’m not spending time talking about IP classes, Subnetting, Public and Private IPs, etc. but for the sake of the article knowing that an IP address is the unique identification of a host in an IP network will suffice.

-Reviewing what we’ve covered so far we can say we have a basic understanding of: protocols, network application, and IP address.
+Reviewing what we’ve covered so far we can say we have a basic understanding of protocols, network application, and IP addresses.
 Let’s put the pieces together as we move closer to see network ports in action:

-The web browser represents the user or desktop application, when the user enters the url in the address bar, let’s say www.precisetek.com, the web browsers calls for the network application (HTTP) to read and process the content of the site and present it to the user.
+The web browser represents the user or desktop application, when the user enters the URL in the address bar, let’s say www.precisetek.com, the web browser calls for the network application (HTTP) to read and process the content of the site and present it to the user.
 So far so good, right?

-Now, let’s say that the Server (172.16.5.127) is not only hosting a website but it’s also a FTP server hosting files.
+Now, let’s say that the Server (172.16.5.127) is not only hosting a website but it’s also an FTP server hosting files.
 How does the Server know how to answer back to PC1 when a request is initiated?
-Well when the connection arrives to the Server it sees that HTTP is requesting communication on Port 80 therefore the Server understands that the request is made over HTTP and the protocol rules kick in.
-If they communication arrives to the server on port 21 the Server understand it’s a FTP request, and the process goes on and on with for all network services.
+Well, when the connection arrives in the Server it sees that HTTP is requesting communication on Port 80 therefore the Server understands that the request is made over HTTP and the protocol rules kick in.
+If the communication arrives in the server on port 21 the Server understands it’s an FTP request, and the process goes on and on with all network services.

 Now let’s break it down: